-It was developed in response to the large amount of health and care information available to the public and patients.
+The Information Standard was developed in response to the large amount of health and care information available to the public and patients.
 Any organisation achieving The Information Standard has undergone a rigorous assessment to check that their information production process generates high quality information.

-- Continuing to grow membership of The Information Standard whilst also influencing the wider system to highlight the importance of health and care information.
+- Continue to grow membership and influence the wider system to raise the importance of health and care information.